Mud-struck German heavy metal bash slashes attendance

 Organisers of the annual Wacken Open Air (W:O:A) bash, featuring 150 bands on eight stages over four days, said the event would go forward as planned but with only around 60 percent of the 85,000 ticket-holders after imposing an entry freeze.

-In messages to "dear metalheads" on social media, the promoters said they regretted having to cap the total audbashience at the around 50,000 who were already present, calling the situation "very sad".
+In messages to "dear metalheads" on social media, the promoters said they regretted having to cap the total audience at the around 50,000 fans who were already present, calling the situation "very sad".

 "We tried everything but unfortunately we are unable to allow anyone else onto the Holy Ground," they said, referring to the sprawling rural venue.